The predator free movement sweeping New Zealand is born by a sense of urgency to prevent further loss of the taonga species that are uniquely ours.

 The movement spans many agencies and communities.

 The Department of Conservation helps provide strategic direction for the Predator Free 2050 Programme, funds the Battle for the Birds initiative in remote forest areas and employs Predator Free Rangers in regions.

-Predator Free 2050 Limited complements the work of the department by providing co-funding for large, co-ordinated landscape projects, alongside regional and city councils, community groups, government agencies, iwi and private funders.
+Predator Free 2050 Limited provides co-funding for large, co-ordinated landscape projects, alongside regional and city councils, community groups, government agencies, iwi and private funders.

 We also co-fund ‘breakthrough research’, working closely with New Zealand’s Biological Heritage National Science Challenge, universities and Crown Research Institutes like Landcare Research.

 The Predator Free New Zealand Trust encourages and supports backyard trappers, communities, schools and farmers in their efforts.

 The Next Foundation is a leading investor in predator free initiatives, including Rotoroa Island, Project Janzoon in Abel Tasman National Park, the Taranaki Mounga Project, Te Manahuna Aoraki, Predator Free Wellington, The Cacophony Project and Zero Invasive Predators.